xiaow6/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Build your first system quickly, then iterate

+- Andrew worked on speech recognition for many years, and there are many directions to optimizing the algorithm.
 - The steps you take to make your deep learning project:
-  - Setup dev/test set and metric
+  - Setup dev/test set and metric（Set a target, if not right, you can change it later）
-  - Build initial system quickly
+  - Build initial system quickly(But be able to do error analysis for different directions)
   - Use Bias/Variance analysis & Error analysis to prioritize next steps.
+- By building your first system quickly, then iterate, you can avoid overthinking and build something too complicated or underthinking and build something too simple.

 ### Training and testing on different distributions

 - A lot of teams are working with deep learning applications that have training sets that are different from the dev/test sets due to the hunger of deep learning to data.
 - There are some strategies to follow up when training set distribution differs from dev/test sets distribution.
-  - Option one (not recommended): shuffle all the data together and extract randomly training and dev/test sets.
+  - Option one (not recommended): shuffle all the data together and shuffled randomly training and dev/test sets.
     - Advantages: all the sets now come from the same distribution.
-    - Disadvantages: the other (real world) distribution that was in the dev/test sets will occur less in the new dev/test sets and that might be not what you want to achieve.
+    - HUGE Disadvantages: most pictures are come from internet, the other (real world) distribution that was in the dev/test sets will occur less in the new dev/test sets and that might be not what you want to achieve.
   - Option two: take some of the dev/test set examples and add them to the training set.
     - Advantages: the distribution you care about is your target now.
     - Disadvantage: the distributions in training and dev/test sets are now different.
 But you will get a better performance over a long time.